 Comparison Considerations:

-- Focused on LLM proxy rather than comprehensive MCP gateway features
+- Focused on LLM proxy workflows rather than comprehensive MCP gateway governance

-- Best for multi-provider LLM deployments rather than MCP-specific needs
+- Best for multi-provider LLM deployments rather than MCP-specific internal employee and internal-agent governance

 4. Specialized open-source MCP implementations